Skip to content

 A ← shr AShift right register AContents of A shift right by 1-bit position.
 A ‘0’ is inserted at left most bit.
 Right most bit is lost.

-A ← cil ACircular shift left register AThe contents of register A circularly shifted left by 1-bit position.
-The left most bit goes into the right most bit.
+A ← cil ACircular shift left register AContents of register A are circularly shifted right by 1-bit position, the right-most bit goes into left most bit.

-A ← ashl AArithmetic shift left register AShifts contents of A left by 1-bit position.
-‘0’ is inserted at the right most bit position, the sign bit receives the most significant bit.
+A ← ashl AArithmetic shift left register AShifts the contents of A left by 1-bit position.
+‘0’ is inserted at the right-most bit position, the sign bit receives the most significant bit.

 Shift micro operations

-The shift micro operations given in above table can be implemented using the circuit shown in below figure.
+The shift micro operations given in the above table can be implemented using the circuit shown in the figure below.
 This is a 4-bit shifter, which has four data inputs A0 to A3, and four data outputs F0 to F3.
 There are two serial inputs, one for shift left (IL) and the other for shift right (IR).

-When S=0, the input data are shifted right and when S=1, the input data are shifted left.
-The function table is also shown in below figure.
+When S=0, the input data are shifted right, and when S=1, the input data are shifted left.
+The function table is also shown in the figure below.

 Shifter circuit logic diagram